Hong Kong fireworks festivals are legendary, watching as thousands of bright lights explode over the world's

 - All along the Tsim Sha Tsui promenade and Avenue of the Stars, from the Star Ferry pier to the New World Centre.
 This is one

 of the best vantage points but also one of the most crowded.
-Important Notice: Avenue of Stars is temporarily closed due to ongoing construction works.
+Important Notice: Sections of the waterfront by the Avenue of Stars are temporarily closed due to ongoing construction works

 - The Hung Hom Bypass which is closed to traffic from 6:00 p.m. between Salisbury Road and Hung Hom Road or the Hung Hom Promenade just down below along